Updated: May 3

 The demand for cybersecurity professionals has grown exponentially over the past few years.
-In our highly digitised world, every organisation, from small businesses to government institutions, are susceptible to cyber-attacks.
+Every organisation, from small businesses to government institutions, is susceptible to cyber-attacks in our highly digitised world.
 This demand has resulted in the growth of cybersecurity skills, services and personnel.
 According to MySkillsFuture (SSG), job postings for cybersecurity professionals have increased 6.6 times from 2018 to 2021, with over 4162 job openings in Q1 of 2021 alone.
 However, only individuals with the right skillsets, competencies and attitude can quickly secure a job in Singapore and globally.
 Due to the nature of cybersecurity, professionals must perform well on the job.
 Failure to do so could result in severe consequences for the organisation.
 This is why the training & preparation for a cybersecurity career is crucial.

 If you have done some research, you might find that the road to attaining the right skill set in cybersecurity can be confusing due to the number of training organisations, certificates and roles available.
 At Centre for Cybersecurity, we work with our students right from the beginning of their cybersecurity journey.
 We plan their curriculum around specific interests and competencies to help them secure a job with our placement partners.
 For instance, our Career Kickstart teaches cybersecurity fundamentals across six months, provide detailed proficiency reports, and connects our students with placement partners.
 Unlike other training organisations, our students are not bonded and can choose which employer they wish to work for.
 Students who undergo the programme and perform well can secure a cybersecurity job in 6 to 12 months.

 Centre for Cybersecurity works with placement partners to help our students secure a job at the end of their training.

 Misconception 3: I Am Not Cut Out For Cybersecurity